 Manulife has also taken a range of actions to support the well-being of employees and their families in response to the challenges they face during the pandemic.
 This includes flexible work arrangements, extra paid time-off and virtual mental health resources.

 Other firms have also offered a special day off to promote well-being.
 Citigroup Inc. CEO Michael Corbat told employees they can take an extra day off on a Friday (May 22) after working “harder than ever”.

-Giving a day off can help staffers who seem reluctant to take a personal day in times of crisis, especially when most are working from home.
+Giving a day off can help staffers who seem reluctant to take the day off in times of crisis, especially when most are working from home.
 While it’s tough to tackle the ongoing stress from COVID-19 and ‘always on’ culture, Lisa Finnegan, LinkedIn’s senior HR director, shared that it’s important for both leaders and employees to reach out to support overall well-being.

 “I’ve shared my own experiences with burnout and mental health on LinkedIn – both as a manager and employee – and encourage others to do the same to open up the conversation and help others going through the same thing to feel less alone,” Finnegan said.